 Whether you're emphasizing your anger with an occasional "damn," or you are channeling Andrew Dice Clay and Amy Schumer in a cuss-off, no one wants to hear you.
 And if a mom or dad tells you to watch your language, you deserve it.

-This is the absolute trashiest of trashy behaviors.
-Whether it’s a cup of urine, binoculars or a seat cushion, if you're sitting in the stands and toss it towards the people below you, then you are a rotten human being who should go home and do some soul searching.
+As we saw on Saturday night during the Ole Miss-Tennessee game, this is the absolute trashiest of trashy behaviors.
+Whether it's a cup of urine, binoculars, a seat cushion, or a golf ball, if you're sitting in the stands and toss it towards the people below you, then you should go home and do some soul searching.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports' Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.